What is insolvency?

 When will my director responsibilities end?

-On the liquidation of a company a director’s responsibilities for the company will cease, however, directors will still have an obligation to cooperate with any appointed insolvency practitioner.
+On the liquidation of a company a director’s responsibilities for the company will cease, however, directors will still have an obligation to cooperate with any appointed Licensed Insolvency Practitioner.